blurstudio/hab/README.md

 ### Platform specific code

-Hab works on windows, linux and mac(needs tested).
+Hab works on windows, linux and osx(needs tested).
 To make it easier to handle platform specific code, it has all been moved into ``hab.utils.Platform`` instead of directly relying on ``sys.platform``, ``os.path``, etc. This also has the benefit of making it so the testing suite can test that hab works on for all